About

 Bhitarkanika Wildlife Sanctuary

 An area of 672 square Kilometer was designated as Bhitarkanika Wildlife Sanctuary through a notification in 1975.
-The Sanctuary, which comprises of mangrove forests with diverse variety of mangrove flora species, has rivers meandering through it making several channels of different dimensions.
+The Sanctuary comprises of mangrove forest with diverse variety of flora species, and has river channels of different dimensions meandering through it.

 Bhitarkanika National Park